The Stability of Online Algorithms in Performative Prediction

 As we will discuss, this connection significantly expands the kinds of problems for which one can guarantee performative stability.
 As easy corollaries of this main result, we can show that by taking a mixture over their iterates, common no-regret algorithms such as gradient descent and retraining (follow the leader) converge to performative stability under substantially weaker assumptions on the loss function $\ell$ and the distribution map $\cD(\cdot)$ than those previously used in the performative prediction literature.
 Readers already familiar with prior work can jump to \Cref{table:comparison} for a summarized comparison.

-Crucially, earlier analyses required that predictions only had a very weak and smoothly varying influence on the induced distribution.
-Formally they assumed that $\cD(\cdot)$ is Lipschitz (see \Cref{def:sensitivity}).
-More than just a technical condition, this assumption ruled out stability in important domains like medicine or education where people take actions that influence outcomes by thresholding model predictions (see e.g. \cite{dews} for an empirical example).
+Crucially, earlier analyses required that predictions have only a very weak, smoothly varying influence on the induced distribution.
+Formally, they assumed that $\cD(\cdot)$ is Lipschitz (see \Cref{def:sensitivity}).
+More than just a technical condition, this assumption ruled out stability in important domains such as medicine or education, where people take actions that influence outcomes by thresholding model predictions (see, e.g., \citet{dews} and \Cref{sec:preliminaries} for an example).

-Moreover, recent work by \cite{anagnostides2026computational}, showed that finding a single stable model even for Lipschitz $\cD(\cdot)$ and strongly convex and smooth $\ell$ is PPAD-complete.
+Moreover, recent work by \citet*{anagnostides2026computational} showed that finding a single stable model even for Lipschitz $\cD(\cdot)$ and strongly convex and smooth $\ell$ is PPAD-complete.
 By working with mixtures over models, we sidestep these complexity barriers, greatly expand the settings in which stability can be achieved efficiently, and provide a simple theoretical justification for why widely used learning practices prevent runaway feedback loops in social prediction.